Squeezed Attention: Accelerating Long Context Length LLM Inference: Related Work

-With the growing popularity of long-context applications, there has been a continuous development of LLMs that can support context lengths exceeding 100K, and even up to 1M tokens.
-This includes proprietary models such as GPT-4-Turbo~\cite{achiam2023gpt}, Claude-2~\cite{claude2} and Gemini 1.5~\cite{gemini15}, which support context lengths of up to 128K, 200K, and 1M tokens, respectively.
-On the open-source front, several efforts have been made to extend the context lengths beyond the length on which the original models were trained~\cite{longchat2023,chen2023longlora}.
-A notable work is Large World Model (LWM)~\cite{liu2024world}, which has demonstrated extending the context length of Llama 2~\cite{touvron2023llama2} to 1M tokens.
+With the growing popularity of long-context applications, there has been a continuous development of LLMs that can support context lengths exceeding 100k, and even up to 1M tokens \cite{achiam2023gpt,claude2,gemini15, liu2024world}.
 However, as context lengths increase, the KV cache often becomes a critical bottleneck, significantly impacting memory usage and latency during LLM inference~\cite{tang2024quest,hooper2024kvquant}.
-Therefore, KV cache compression methods have emerged as a critical concern for enabling efficient inference when using long-context models.
+Therefore, KV cache compression methods have emerged as a critical approach for enabling efficient inference when using long-context models.
+We provide a brief summary here of relevant KV cache compression works; an extended discussion of related work for long-context length inference and KV compression is provided in Appendix \ref{sec:appendix-related-work}.